DigytUX/react-mui-mongodb-template/README.md

 MONGO_URI="mongodb+srv://&lt;username>:&lt;password>@yourdatabase.mongodb.net/?retryWrites=true&w=majority"

-Run npm init -y from the root of your repository to create a node project
+Run npm `init -y` from the root of your repository to create a node project

-npm install concurrently –save
+`npm install concurrently –-save`

 This will allow you to run both the client and server at the same time using one command